Special Research Unit "Biomedical technology" - SFB 599

 Additional initiatives in Germany and at a European level are currently in the application phase.
 The multi-centre PMCF study will start shortly on the use of MAGNEZIX® implants for scaphoid fractures.
 We will provide you with further information in the News section as soon as this and other projects begin.

 Innovation continues: new MAGNEZIX® sizes and pins

 MAGNEZIX® opens up numerous areas of application.
-In addition to the well-known MAGNEZIX® CS 3.2 material, this has been further expanded again with the variations: MAGNEZIX®CS 2.0, and CS 2.7 in 2015.
+In addition to the well-known MAGNEZIX® CS 3.2 material, this has been further expanded again with the variations: MAGNEZIX® CS 2.0, and CS 2.7 in 2015.
 We are continually further developing MAGNEZIX® for other indications and new areas of application.
-The MAGNEZIX® Pin will be launched on the market in 2016 especially for trauma and sports applications.
+The MAGNEZIX® Pin was launched on the market in 2016 especially for trauma and sports applications.

-Our objective: developing more new formats and innovative materials for transformable implants.
+Our objective: developing new formats and innovative materials for transformable implants.